EPA fires or reassigns hundreds of DEI, environmental-justice employees - UPI.com

 The staff cuts were among several deregulatory actions announced by the EPA in March as part of their "Power the Great American Comeback" initiative, which the administrator said will "roll back trillions in regulatory costs and hidden 'taxes' on U.S. families."

-The layoffs came as part of a broader federal initiative by the Department of Government Efficiency (DOGE), led by Elon Musk, which seeks to reduce the size of federal agencies and cut spending.
-Administrator Zeldin said he planned to cut 65% of the EPA's total spending, and already had cut more than $2 billion in DEI and environmental justice grants.
+The layoffs came as part of a broader federal initiative by the Department of Government Efficiency, led by Elon Musk, which seeks to reduce the size of federal agencies and cut spending.
+Zeldin said he planned to cut 65% of the EPA's total spending, and already had cut more than $2 billion in DEI and environmental justice grants.

-Congressman Frank Pallone (NJ-06) wrote on X Wednesday that the "EPA was created to defend public health" but is now a "weapon against the most vulnerable communities."
-Rep. Pallone, who leads the Energy and Commerce Committee Democrats, also wrote that he "demanded answers from Trump's EPA" about the layoffs.
+Rep. Frank Pallone, D-N.J., wrote on X on Wednesday that the "EPA was created to defend public health" but is now a "weapon against the most vulnerable communities."
+Pallone, who leads the Energy and Commerce Committee Democrats, also wrote that he "demanded answers from Trump's EPA" about the layoffs.